alex-golang/imgtools/README.md

 or its contents can be piped in through `stdin`.
 The latter allows all commands to be chained together using pipes.

-**Note**: This is work in progres.
+**Note**: This is work in progress.
 Some commands are not implemented yet and others may benefit from optimization and feature enhancements.